multitudes/oldmultitudes.github.io/_posts/2017-03-20-AI for everyone takeways.markdown

 Create pilot projects to gain momentum.
 AI training in house.
 Strategic data acquisition.
 Give a product for free or heavily discounted in order to collect data.
 Be good at data acquisition.
 Automation, understand what can be automated well.
 Have teams for ML.

-The limits of AI and ML The rise of AI can create inflated expectations.
+## The limits of AI and ML
+The rise of AI can create inflated expectations.
 It is important to help people form an intuition about what's possible and what is not.
 AI can understand if an email is spam, or a complaint, or a refund request but cannot empathise on customer problems.
 Or produce market research papers.
 Learning a ‘simple’ concept is more likely to be feasible.
-Also if we have enough data available A self-driving car.
-Recognise position and distances of objects.
+Also if we have enough data available a self-driving car can learn to recognise position and distances of objects.
 But recognise the intention of gesture is still very difficult.
-Different situations and different people.
 Also, the level of accuracy required makes it harder to train for gestures.
-An AI model can learn to diagnose pneumonia from 10000 images, but cannot learn from 10 images and a paragraph in a medical textbook like.a young doctor would do.
-Learn complex concepts from a small amount of data.
-Cannot perform well on a new type of data..
+An AI model can learn to diagnose pneumonia from 10000 images, but cannot learn from 10 images and a paragraph in a medical textbook like a young doctor would do.
+AI cannot learn complex concepts from a small amount of data and cannot perform well on a new unseen type of data..

 ## How face recognition works.
 When we see an image of a face we recognise eyes and other traits of the person.
 What does a computer see?
 The computer sees just a grid of pixel brightness values.
 In a colour picture that pixel would correspond to three values of intensity of Red Green and Blue The job of the neural network is to take in input these values and output the name of the person in the picture
 So if the picture is 1000 x 1000 pixels, the inputs of my neural network would be of 1000000 nodes.
 If it is a colour picture of 3000000.
 For picture recognition convolutional NN is used where the first block of neutrons learn to recognise edges and lines, then the second learn how to put them together in details form the picture and the last layers learn to map this to a person.

 ## Workflows
 Key steps are:
 - collect data
 - train model
 - iterate
 - deploy (might not work as well)

+## Data Science versus Machine Learning

 Example of a data science project could be to analyse the traffic on a commerce website.
 How many times people go to the checkout without buying.
 If the number is high, it is maybe the shipping costs are not included in the price of the item.
 It is important to get an insight into data and then apply those insights to the model - website.
 And reanalyse the data periodically to see if the accuracy of prediction gets better.
-DS optimise sale funnel on websites.
-ML: automated lead sorting of emails Or a manufacturing line.
+Data Science optimises the sale funnel on websites.
+ML can automate the sorting of emails, or a manufacturing line.
 Data science is used to maximise yield.
 Collect analyse and suggest actions.
-DS optimise product line ML: Visual inspection on the final product is common
+DS optimise product line
+As common use for ML is the visual inspection on the final product

-Data Science optimises recruiting.
-ML to screen resumes Data science: Marketing A/B testing is common in Websites .two version of the same version and sees which one is performing more ML: website Recommendation product recommendation Agriculture.
+Data Science wants to optimise the recruiting process.
+ML can screen resumes Data science: Marketing A/B testing is common in Websites .two version of the same version and sees which one is performing more ML: website Recommendation product recommendation Agriculture.
 Data science: Data on soil weather condition.
 Crop analytics.
 ML: Precision weed killing?

-What AI can do?
-Think more about automating tasks instead of automating jobs You can make progress even without more data Big data great when you can get it but sometimes overhyped
+## What AI can do?
+Think more about automating tasks instead of automating jobs.
+You can make progress even without more data.
+Big data is great when you can get it, but it is sometimes overhyped.

 Technical diligence (doable with AI systems?
 How much data need?
 Engineering timeline) vs business diligence (valuable for business .
 Lower cost, increase revenue, launch new product)